Meetyou-AI-Lab/CARE-MI/README.md

 - `GPT-3-6.7B`
 - `LLaMA-13B-T`

 For the fine-tuning, for each sample, we concatenate the question, corresponding knowledge, and the model output together and feed them to the model.
 Each sample has a label given by the annotators.
 For fine-tuning `GPT-3-350M` and `GPT-3-6.7B`, please check the instruction given by [OpenAI](https://platform.openai.com/docs/guides/fine-tuning).
 For fine-tuning `LLaMA-13-T`, please check [fastchat](https://github.com/lm-sys/FastChat).
-More details are presented in the paper.

 The performance of each judgment model is shown below: